An error has occurred (cannot find SLOs).

 Meyers, Michael.
 Poetry.
 Boston: Bedford-Saint Martin's, 2012.

-- In-class reading of Poetic texts by the instructor and students followed by instructor-guided interpretation and analysis.
+- Homework readings, plus in-class reading of poetic texts by the instructor and students followed by instructor-guided interpretation and analysis.

 - Group presentations of major projects followed by in-class discussion and evaluation.